 The filling begins with a champagne reduction that’s further thickened with a little cornstarch.
 Because champagne can be somewhat of a lighter flavor when baked into something, I’ve reduced it so that you have twice the amount of champagne flavor in half the amount of liquid.
 It works great and gives the cheesecakes just enough champagne flavor.
 It’s not overpowering, but definitely there.
 In the bottom of each cheesecake, there’s some chopped strawberries as well.
 I love the pop of fruit!

 For the whipped cream, I again reduced the champagne with cornstarch, but then also added some strawberry puree (made by pureeing the strawberries in a food processor).
 To get rid of the seeds in the puree, it’s best to strain the puree before adding it to the champagne.
 This reduction uses more cornstarch than the cheesecakes so that it’s even thicker and works well in the whipped cream.
 Once thickened, reduced and cooled, it’ll then be added to the whipped cream.
 I make a stabilized whipped cream by adding just enough powdered sugar.
-For more on how to make homemade stabilized whipped cream, check out my post on that here.
+For more making stabilized whipped cream, check out my post on how to make homemade whipped cream.

 The final cheesecakes are delicious!
 The sweet cookie crust perfectly compliments the champagne cheesecake with a burst of fruit, and is topped with a strawberry champagne whipped cream that you’ll want to eat all on its own!
 They are fun, festive and perfect for New Year’s Eve!